-How to recognize a scam
+How to recognize cyber attacks and risks

 - Unsolicited or unexpected contact: If you receive an email or phone call that says you need to do something urgently but the message is completely out of the blue, this is likely a scam.